LinkSheet/LinkSheet/README.md

 * *Experimental:* [FastFoward](https://github.com/FastForwardTeam/FastForward) **rule** integration (extracts redirects from url parameters) (report issues/bugs [here](https://github.com/1fexd/fastforwardkt))
 * *Experimental:* [LibRedirect](https://github.com/libredirect/libredirect) integration (redirects to non-proprietary frontends) (report issues/bugs [here](https://github.com/1fexd/libredirectkt))

+## Donations / LinkSheet Pro

+All donations of 5€+ are eligible for LinkSheet Pro.
+Currently, the only benefit Pro provides is hiding the donation banner within the app.
+In the future, I may implement some Pro-only features, but these will be new features.
+Existing features will not be paywalled.

+Want to donate in another way (Bank Transfer/Paypal etc., or another crypto)?
+Send a mail to `grrfe[at]420blaze.it`

 ## Nightly builds

 Github automatically builds a "nightly" version of LinkSheet on push (e.g. meaning one or more commits have occurred).
 The latest nightly version can always be downloaded via [nightly.link](https://nightly.link/1fexd/LinkSheet/workflows/build-nightly/master/linksheet-nightly.zip), but if you are using something like [Obtainium](https://github.com/ImranR98/Obtainium), there also is a [LinkSheetNightly](https://github.com/1fexd/LinkSheetNightly) repository where nightly builds are released as Github releases.